Nevvman18/rs41-nfw/README.md

         * Compliant with UKHAS format
     * PIP
         * Beacon operation, transmitting short beep with a specified interval, which could be used as a foxhunting TX device
-* Thorough support of RS41 hardware, including GPS, radio, power circuitry, heaters etc. ...and:
+* Thorough support of RS41 hardware, including GPS, radio, power circuitry, heaters etc., timers ...and:
 * Support for **onboard boom sensors**, including **temperature and humidity** sensors!
 * Apart from the sensor boom, also Vaisala **RPM411** pressure sensor add-on board measurement support!
 * Detailed in-built **debugging** features via LED status and serial messages